-3.2.
+c.
 Training and Education Budget

-These are the costs associated with the education and training of the grant applicant and/or other Irish Cancer Society team members.
-These include costs relating to technical skills training specific to the research project e.g. animal handling, statistical analysis etc. In addition, costs relating to the long-term career development of the researchers will also be permitted e.g. personal and professional development training etc. providing it relates to their future research career aspirations.
+These are the costs associated with the education and training of the PhD Scholar.
+These include costs relating to technical skills training specific to the research project, e.g., animal handling, statistical analysis.

+In addition, costs relating to the long-term career development of the researchers will also be permitted, e.g., personal and professional development training, providing it relates to future research career aspirations.